-At the end of the experiment period (29 days), 48 h after DOX injection, all the rats were anesthetized and then sacrificed by cervical decapitation & blood was collected.
+At the end of the experiment period (29 days), 48 h after DOX injection, all the rats were anesthetized and then sacrificed by cervical decapitation & blood sample were collected from all groups.
 Serum was separated from blood and heart specimens were fixed in 10% formalin for histopathological examination.